MattFiler/OpenGL_AlienPong/README.md

 # Pong Terminal
-An Alien: Isolation inspired remake of the classic 2D game for ESD.
+An Alien: Isolation inspired remake of the classic 2D game for ESD based on ASGE.

 ## Build Instructions
 Open the solution in Visual Studio 2017.
-The game uses the ASGE framework.
-The projects are prelinked and can be launched either with debugging or without.
-Don't forget to update your Working Directory to "$(OutDir)" and Windows SDK Version in the project properties.
+Don't forget to update your Working Directory to "$(OutDir)" and Windows SDK Version in the project properties to your installed version.

 Also included is PongPAK - a tool for creating archive files for "Pong Terminal".